aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

 corresponding atoms.
 The space near the atoms is integrated using a beta-sphere, which improves the accuracy of the integration.

-In the simplest approach, qtree can be executed using:
+In the simplest (and most common) approach, qtree can be executed using:
 ~~~
 QTREE [maxlevel.i [plevel.i]]
 ~~~